wesedens/dotfiles/README.md

 # Dotfiles

-My OSX / Ubuntu dotfiles.
+My OSX / Debian derivative dotfiles.

 ## About this project